gyttja/david.gyttja.com/content/post/2023-01-07-jviewer-on-apple-silicon.md

 I assume Rosetta won't be around forever, so I also encapsulated the script within a x64-based docker container that exposes the Java Swing GUI components (is it still called Swing these days??) by pointing the `DISPLAY` variable to the docker host within the running container.
 This requires X-Quartz to be installed on MacOS, and I also found out there is a [strange rendering bug specific to Java GUI applications](https://github.com/XQuartz/XQuartz/issues/31) in XQuartz 2.8.2+ (apparently still not fixed?).
 This can be remedied by appling some arguments to `JAVA_OPTIONS`, which I applied in the docker startup script.

-Using the docker container means I'm not dependent upon having a specific java installed on the host machine.
+Using the docker container means I'm not dependent upon having a specific Java installed on the host machine.
 Nice!
+And nice to have options!

 # All the code